typedb/typedb-studio/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
-name: Feature Request about: Request a feature here, or visit forum.vaticle.com for ideas and questions labels: feature
+name: Feature Request
+about: Request a feature here, or visit forum.vaticle.com for ideas and questions
+title: ''
+labels: feature
+assignees: ''

 ---

 Please replace every line in curly brackets ( { like this } ) with appropriate answers, and remove this line.